 Further information is available on the UKVI website for all routes:

-For further information and assistance with your Start-up visa application in the UK please contact Barbara Georgopoulos at firstname.lastname@example.org referring to Start-up Route in the subject field and including your full name, nationality and KU ID number in the body of the email.
+For further information and assistance with your Start-up visa application in the UK please contact the Student Immigration Advisory Service at email@example.com .
+Please refer to the Start-up route in the subject field and include your full name, nationality and KU ID number in the body of the email.